1948 held at Portland, Oregon.

 Runner Up – Erv Lind Florists, Portland, Oregon

-Betty Evans, Lind & Pomeroy (4-2, 3 shutouts, Perfect Game, 42 IP, 51 Ks, lost both final games to Amy Peralta.)
+Betty Evans, Lind & Pomeroy went 4-2, 3 shutouts, perfect game, 42 IP, 51 K, lost both final games to Amy Peralta.
 Evans defeated Peoria and Marie Wadlow 1-0 in a pitcher’s dual.

-Ann Kmezich, Walker-Shay (3-2 pitching and 2 Triples, 2 RBIs hitting)
+Ann Kmezich, Walker-Shay Realty went 3-2 pitching with 2 Triples and 2 RBI.

 A young lady playing with Monrovia Day and Night Company Owls named Bertha Ragan-Tickey made her first all-America team as an outfielder.
 Louise Davis was 2-0 for the Monrovia squad, but when they put Bertha in to pitch, It was the start of something amazing that would last almost 30 years.
 She pitched 4 games for the Owls’ went 2-2 and struck out 37 batters in the 27 innings she pitched, She also had 2 shutouts and only gave up 4 runs and 10 hits in the 4 games she pitched.
 She beat Peoria and Marie Wadlow 2-0 to eliminate the Dieselette squad.

-- HR Leader – Dot Wilkinson, Arizona (Triple and 5 RBI) – 1
+- HR Leader – Dot Wilkinson, Phoenix Ramblers – 1

-- HR Leader – Helen Yakabusin, Raybestos Brakettes (1 RBI) – 1
+- HR Leader – Helen Yakabusin, Raybestos Brakettes – 1

 P – Betty Evans, Lind & Pomeroy